jeromerg/NCase/Introduction.md

 ### Explicit branching

-Sometimes you need to introduce a branch, but cannot use the indentation as in the previous example.
+Sometimes you need to introduce a branch, but cannot use the indentation as easily as in the previous example.
 NCase solves this problem by providing the ability to declare explicit branches:

 <!--# NCaseTree2 -->
 ```C#